-Pack a Vegan Egg Salad Sandwich for your lunch for a flavorful, simple meal!
+Pack a Vegan Egg Salad Sandwich for a simple, satisfying lunch!
 This plant-based version of the classic is even more delicious & nutritious.
 It’s made with House Foods tofu to celebrate National Soyfoods Month!
 (Originally published April 13, 2017)

 My grandmaw’s house was all about food growing up – and it wasn’t the healthiest food.
 Donuts every weekend, pizza, smothered potatoes, Saltines with butter (lol), chocolate pudding pie (which I even vegan-ized!).
 My grandmaw would also make huuuge batches of egg salad, and my cousins and I would eat copious amounts of egg salad sandwiches on white bread.

 Food was everything.
 It was comfort and love and togetherness.
 It was also stomachaches and way too much sugar.
 But I have the fondest memories of eating comforting food at my grandparent’s house.
 That’s what they’re for, right?

 The other day I started thinking of all those egg salad sandwiches I used to eat and how I could vegan-ize them.
 Chickpea salad always gives me more of a vegan tuna salad vibe, so I knew I wanted to use a different plant-based protein.
 Turns out, the secret is tofu!